FOREX-Yen, franc surge as new virus variant rattles markets

 He added the euro, as another low-yielding currency, was less exposed than cyclical peers such as the Australian dollar, while positioning data showed the single currency too had been oversold.

-Oil's price slide took the Norwegian crown NOK=D3 down 1.2% to the lowest since last August and against the euro it fell almost 1.5% EURNOK=D3.
+Oil's price slide took the Norwegian crown NOK=D3 down 1.2% at one point to the lowest since last August.
+Against the euro it fell more than 1% EURNOK=D3.

 "One potential threat is that hawkish central banks think this variant threatens (policy) tightening plans.
 From that perspective the dollar may be a bit more vulnerable than the euro as we are already talking of Fed rate hikes next year," Pesole added.